mnotchc/lintongmao.github.io/docs/dropout.md

 ### 1. What is dropout?

 Dropout is a **simple** and **powerful** regularization method used in modern neural networks.
-The key idea is to randomly drop units (along with their connections) from the neural network during training, with a probability \(p\), which is normally referred to as the ***dropout rate***.
+The key idea is to randomly drop units (along with their connections) from the neural network during training with a probability \(p\), which is normally referred to as the ***dropout rate***.
 Figure 1 illustrates how dropout is applied to a standard neural network (when training).

 ![image-20190602183920010](img/dropout.png)